Beaufort Medical Malpractice Lawyer

-A violation or breach of duty in medical treatment is a failure to provide “reasonable care,” or care that meets the accepted standards of medical practice for the illness or injury the patient presented.
-A viable claim would need to show that a preventable medical error (negligence) or failure to act (omission) caused the defendant to be harmed.
+A violation or breach of duty in treatment is a failure to provide “reasonable care,” or care that meets the accepted standards of medical practice for the illness or injury the patient presented.
+A viable claim would need to show that a preventable error (negligence) or failure to act (omission) caused the defendant to be harmed.

 In general, the question to be answered is whether another medical provider in the same situation would have acted as the provider under examination did.
 If the answer is that the provider under scrutiny acted improperly, the question then becomes whether the medical error or omission caused the patient to suffer a worse condition or decline in health.